cscart/docs/en/user_guide/manage_products/products/index.rst

 Add Products
 ------------

-* To add products individually, click the **+** button in the upper right part of the page.
+* To add products individually, click the **+ Add product** button in the upper right part of the page.

-* To add products in bulk, click the gear button in the upper right part of the page and choose **Bulk product addition**.
+* To add products in bulk, click the gear button in the upper right part of the page and choose **Add several products**.

 -------------
 Edit Products